Haivision/srt-rfc/draft-sharabayko-srt.md

 SRT sockets they are currently destined.

 During the handshake, the parties exchange their SRT Socket IDs.
-These IDs are then used in the Destination Socket ID field of every control and data packet (see {{packet-structure}}).
+These IDs are then used in the Destination SRT Socket ID field of every control and data packet (see {{packet-structure}}).

 ## Data Transmission Modes {#data-transmission-modes}